Salayna/Salayna.github.io/content/posts/REST-API/Introduction/index.md

     weight: 10
 ---

 REST APIs are a big parts of todays developpement landscapes, they're everywhere but are they and how do they work ?
-In this article we'll go through the basics of REST APIs using NodeJS
+In this article we'll go through the basics of REST APIs using NodeJS.
 You'll find all the source code of this project in this Github repository: [REST API example](https://Github.com/Salayna/api-rest-example)
 # Jump Links
 - [What is an API](#what-is-an-api)